Mirror ranking or selecting the best mirrors (package servers) can be done with a command line utility called

 A (somewhat random) example configuration file:

 # Example /etc/reflector-simple.conf: --sort age --age 5 --number 20 --country Canada,US,"United Kingdom"

 As the example shows, the country specifications can be country names (

 US).
 Note the usage of quotes when the country name contains spaces.

 /etc/reflector-auto.conf (from the obsolete command

 reflector-auto) is supported if it exists and /etc/reflector-simple.conf does not.
-Support for the other configuration file will be removed at the end of the year 2020.
+Support for the other configuration file was removed at the end of the year 2020.

 More information about the configuration file(s) is here:

 - edited: 2020-Oct-9 by Manuel